Synchrony Financial – Consensus Indicates Potential 11.7% Upside

-Synchrony Financial found using ticker (SYF) now have 18 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 40 and 20 and has a mean target at 28.58.
-Now with the previous closing price of 25.58 this now indicates there is a potential upside of 11.7%.
+Synchrony Financial with ticker code (SYF) have now 18 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 40 and 20 calculating the average target price we see 28.58.
+Given that the stocks previous close was at 25.58 this indicates there is a potential upside of 11.7%.
 The 50 day moving average now sits at 23.78 while the 200 day moving average is 21.93.
-The company has a market capitalisation of $15,049m.
-Company Website: http://www.synchrony.com
+The market cap for the company is $15,049m.
+Find out more information at: http://www.synchrony.com

 Synchrony Financial operates as a consumer financial services company in the United States.
 It delivers a range of specialized financing programs and consumer banking products to digital, retail, home, auto, travel, health, and pet industries.
 The company also offers private label credit cards, dual cards, general purpose co-branded credit cards, and small and medium-sized business credit products; and promotional financing for consumer purchases, such as private label credit cards and installment loans.
 In addition, it provides promotional financing to consumers for health, veterinary and personal care procedures, and services and products, such as dental, vision, audiology, and cosmetic; debt cancellation products; and deposit products, including certificates of deposit, individual retirement accounts, money market accounts, and savings accounts to retail and commercial customers, as well as accepts deposits through third-party securities brokerage firms.
 The company offers its credit products through programs established with a group of national and regional retailers, local merchants, manufacturers, buying groups, industry associations, and healthcare service providers; and deposit products through various channels, such as digital and print.
 Synchrony Financial was incorporated in 2003 and is headquartered in Stamford, Connecticut.